This Week in Petroleum History – July 3 to July 9

-Joining the growing number of U.S. states with producing oil and natural gas wells, Louisiana enacts conservation measures to prevent waste.
-The Louisiana State Legislature passes an act “to protect the natural gas fields of this state.”
+Joining the growing number of U.S. states with producing oil and natural gas wells, Louisiana enacted conservation measures to prevent waste.
+The Louisiana State Legislature passed an act “to protect the natural gas fields of this state.”

-The conservation law imposes penalties for “failure to cap out of control wells, doing injury to pipe lines, or wastefully burning natural gas from any well into the air.”
+The conservation law imposed penalties for “failure to cap out of control wells, doing injury to pipe lines, or wastefully burning natural gas from any well into the air.”

-The measure is a result of lessons learned from Indiana and other early natural gas producing states.
-See Indiana Natural Gas Boom.
+The measure was a result of lessons learned from the Indiana Natural Gas Boom and from other natural gas producing states.

-An explosion and fire on Occidental Petroleum’s Piper Alpha offshore production platform in the North Sea results in the deaths of 167 out of 224 personnel.
-It remains the petroleum industry’s most deadly offshore disaster.
+An explosion and fire on Occidental Petroleum’s Piper Alpha offshore production platform in the North Sea resulted in the deaths of 167 out of 224 personnel.
+It remains the most deadly offshore disaster of the petroleum industry.